-This course is designed to continue to emphasize the principles of scale, volume, materials, the elements and principles of three-dimensional design as they relate to composition and the activation of space.
-This course will further develop the visualization and rendering skills of the student with an emphasis on craftsmanship.
+This course is designed to emphasize the technical aspects of scale, volume, materials, color, and the illusion of 3-dimensional space in a 2-dimensional drawing.
+Students will complete projects that integrate all of these aspects in both the drawn and built environment.
+This course will further develop the observation and rendering skills of the student with an emphasis on craftsmanship.
 Prerequisite(s): DES 1023 and 1033.
 Enrollment open to design majors only.
 Concurrent enrollment with DES 1053 is required.
-For interior design majors concurrent enrollment with DES 2143 is required.
+For interior design majors concurrent enrollment with DES 2133 is also required.